Student Resources and Policies

 Teacher Assignment

 The policy of the School when assigning, or when necessary, reassigning students to teachers is to try to match the student, parent, and teacher in the most harmonious and productive relationship possible.
-All changes of teacher assignment require the approval of both the department chair and the dean.
-Generally, changes are approved when requested by the parent; the actual change in teacher takes place at semester break.
-In cases where it is required, the School honors requests for confidentiality, and attempts to give ultimate consideration to the wishes of the client.
+All changes of teacher assignment require the approval of both the department chair and the Dean.
+In the event that a teacher leaves the School, students will be re-assigned to a different instructor for the remainder of the academic year.
+The School cannot guarantee that a student will be placed with their requested instructor.
+Refunds and/or credits are not provided when there is a change of instructor or a substitute.

 Transcripts

-Transcripts may be requested by writing to the Community School Registrar; email requests are acceptable, although verification may be required.
+Transcripts may be requested by writing to the Community School office; email requests are acceptable, although verification may be required.
 Only current students, previous students, graduates, or authorized parents/guardians may request transcripts.
 Students/Alumni who have outstanding charges with the school must settle their account in full before the request for a transcript will be honored.
-NOTE: Although there is no charge for the transcript, express mail charges may apply.
-For more information about access and review of records, students may contact the Dean of the Community School.

-The registration procedures at the Colburn School are designed to place students in appropriate courses through interviews, auditions, and other screening methods.
-These procedures help to minimize enrollment in inappropriate courses, and so minimize the need to drop lessons and classes.
+The registration procedures at The Colburn School are designed to place students in appropriate courses through interviews, auditions, and other screening methods.
+These procedures help to minimize enrollment in inappropriate courses, and to minimize the need to drop lessons and classes.
+Registration for group classes and ensembles must be completed during the enrollment period listed on the Academic Calendar.
+Late enrollments will be permitted pending the instructor’s approval.
+Students may register for private instruction at any time throughout the year.

 Add a Course

 If a student is already registered, the first step to adding a course is to complete any placement and audition requirements.
-Once that is done, the Add/Drop form should be completed and turned in to the Community School of Performing Arts Registration Office.
-It is the responsibility of the student/parent to obtain the teacher’s signature on the form.
+Once that is done, the student may register online or complete a Registration Form and return it to the Community School office along with payment.
+It is the responsibility of the student or parent to obtain the teacher’s signature on the form if they are enrolling outside of the formal registration period.

 Drop or Withdraw from a Course